emanmohamedali387/emanmohamedali387/README.md

 ---

-## 🎯 Focusing
+## 🎯 About Me

-Business Information Systems student passionate about Data Analysis and Data Visualization.
+🎓 Business Information Systems Student passionate about Data Analysis and Business Intelligence.

-I enjoy working with data to discover trends, analyze performance, build dashboards, and turn raw data into clear and useful insights.
+📊 Interested in analyzing data, discovering trends, and creating clear and interactive dashboards.

-Currently building my skills through hands-on projects using Excel, Power BI, SQL, Power Query, and DAX.
+🛠️ Developing my skills in Excel, Power BI, SQL, Power Query, and DAX through practical projects.

+🚀 Currently building my portfolio with data analysis projects and continuously improving my technical and analytical skills.

+🎯 My goal is to become a professional Data Analyst and create projects that turn data into valuable business insights.

 ---